 With Choices, you are issued a certain number of "Flex Credits" and you select the level of coverage to suit your needs.
-The Choices and Opportunities Program gives you more control over how Company dollars for benefits are distributed, and provides you with opportunities for purchasing additional coverage.
+As you select your benefits the Choices and Opportunities Program will spend your Flex Credits based on a tax hierarchy, in the most tax effective way for you.
+And the program provides you with opportunities for purchasing additional coverage, using your Flex Credits or payroll deductions.